Beach Break (2021)

-The 2021 Beach Break was the inaugural Beach Break professional wrestling television special produced by All Elite Wrestling (AEW).
-The event took place on February 3, 2021, at Daily's Place in Jacksonville, Florida.
-It was broadcast on TNT as a special episode of AEW's weekly television program, Dynamite.
+The 2021 Beach Break was a professional wrestling television special produced by All Elite Wrestling (AEW).
+It was the inaugural Beach Break and took place on February 3, 2021, at Daily's Place in Jacksonville, Florida, broadcast live on TNT as a special episode of AEW's weekly television program, Wednesday Night Dynamite.
 It replaced Bash at the Beach as the promotion's annual midwinter beach-themed event.

 In the main event, Kenny Omega and The Good Brothers (Doc Gallows and Karl Anderson) defeated Jon Moxley and Death Triangle (Pac and Rey Fénix).

 Production

 Background

 On March 18, 2019, Cody Rhodes, who became a wrestler and an executive vice president of All Elite Wrestling (AEW), filed to trademark several World Championship Wrestling (WCW) event names that WWE (the owner of WCW's intellectual property) had let expire for AEW, including Bash at the Beach, on the basis that Dusty Rhodes, his father, created them.
 Accordingly, AEW held two Bash at the Beach events in 2020.
 In November of that year, a settlement was reached between Cody and WWE in which Cody gained the "Cody Rhodes" trademark, which WWE had held onto after his run in that company, in exchange for WWE gaining the WCW event name trademarks that Cody had claimed, including Bash at the Beach.

 Two weeks after the trademark settlement was announced, Beach Break was announced to replace Bash at the Beach as the promotion's beach-themed event.
 It was scheduled to be held as a special episode of Dynamite in January 2021.
 However, the event was later rescheduled to February 3.
 Due to the ongoing COVID-19 pandemic, the event was held at Daily's Place in Jacksonville, Florida.